Bradley-Butcher/elicit/README.md

 ```
 leaving the required_schemas empty.

-In addition, the labelling function must return a correctly formed case object.
+The labelling function must return a correctly formed case object.
 Cases take casefields objects which contain the extracted value, confidence, and evidence.
 The evidence object has various classmethods to help create the evidence object, such as: `Evidence.from_character_startend`.
 Cases are pre-initialized by the decorator.

 Below is an example of adding a field to a case, check tests/test_case.py and the existing labelling functions for more examples:
 ```